Author's note: I hope you enjoy this.

 "Rookie mistake."
 Raven commented.

 "What do you mean?"
-Jimmy asked her.
+Jimmy asked her as he put the eyes back in the jar.

 "I hate false appearances, if I wanted people to think that I had changed the shape of someone's pupils, then as impossible as it is, I would attempt to actually change the shape.
 Not just make it appear so."
 She said to him.